-Area 51 was built to serve as the test facility for a top-secret reconnaissance aircraft we now know as the U-2 Spy Plane.
-Unlike other airplanes at the time, which usually flew at altitudes between 10,000-20,000 feet, the U-2 Spy Plane could fly spy missions at altitudes of 60,000 feet or higher.
+Area 51 was built to serve as a test facility for a top-secret aircraft.
+Now, we know this craft as the U-2 Spy Plane.
+It could fly special spy missions at altitudes of 60,000 feet or higher.
+That’s much higher than other airplanes at the time.
+They usually flew at heights between 10,000-20,000 feet.

-Although they won't see aliens or UFOs, they could possibly get a glimpse of some other aircraft being tested at Area 51.
-After the U-2 Spy Plane, several other aircraft were tested at Area 51, including the A-12 “Blackbird,” the F-117 Stealth Fighter, and the B-2 Stealth Bomber.
+These people are unlikely to see aliens or UFOs.
+But they could get a glimpse of some other aircraft being tested at Area 51.
+After the U-2 Spy Plane, several other craft were tested there.
+This includes the A-12 “Blackbird,” the F-117 Stealth Fighter, and the B-2 Stealth Bomber.

-What is going on there today?
-Who knows?

-Area 51 remains a top-secret testing facility, and the government doesn’t want the public anywhere near it.
+What is going on at Area 51 today?
+Who knows!
+It remains a top-secret testing facility.
+The government doesn’t want the public anywhere near it.
 The closest you can drive to Area 51 still leaves you about 15 miles away.
-Restricted airspace above Area 51 forms a rectangle with an area of 575 miles.
+Restricted airspace above the base forms a rectangle with an area of 575 miles.
 And that’s just Area 51.